Welcome to our

 We sincerely thank you for your past and ongoing support.
 We can't do this without you.

 P.S.
 Please donate today.
 We are currently under review to obtain charitable status with the Canada Revenue Agency.
 If we are successful in becoming a charity, we will send a charitable tax receipt retroactively to all those who have made donations of $25 or more.

 To view the e-newsletter with specific details about an event, click on the title link:

 Our E-Newsletter with community events and notices is forwarded to you by the PEI Advisory Council on the Status of Women for your information and interest.
-The PEI Status of Women cannot guarantee the accuracy of notices or control re-postings, does not necessarily endorse every notice or event posted; and reserves the right not to post any notice for any reason.
+The PEI Status of Women cannot guarantee the accuracy of notices or control re-postings, and does not necessarily endorse every notice or event posted.
 For further information or questions specifically relating to any notices or events, please contact the individual or organization hosting the community event.

 For July and August, the deadline for receiving notices/events to post is by 4:00 pm on Wednesdays.
 Please send your event notice to firstname.lastname@example.org.
 The links to the current and previous E-News (viewable in your browser) will also be posted on our blog, peiacsw.wordpress.com.

 If you know someone who would like to subscribe to our list, send them to our online "Subscribe Form." (or send them this link: http://eepurl.com/rQH6P).